 Black Box Warning With Antidepressants

 As with most antidepressants, there is a black box warning for worsening depression and suicidal ideation when starting a new medication.
-This is rare and is commonly seen in those under the age of 24 years old.
+This is rare and is commonly seen in those young adults under the age of 24 years old.

 Pamelor and Tofranil Frequently Asked Questions